• Buy From Us

 Sexuality is a difficult concept to define.
 Many people still disagree on the fundamental concepts of gender and sexual identity.
 There has been a growing recognition in recent years that sexuality exists on a spectrum.
 This understanding is a step forward from the traditional view of sexuality as binary.

-People who attracts those of the opposite binary sex or gender are at one end of the sexual orientation spectrum.
-Individuals who attracts to people of the same gender or sex are at the opposite end of the spectrum; while those who attracts multiple genders are somewhere in the middle.
+People who attract those of the opposite binary sex or gender are at one end of the sexual orientation spectrum.
+Individuals who attract people of the same gender or sex are at the opposite end of the spectrum; while those who attract multiple genders are somewhere in the middle.

 There is also a distinction in the type of attraction that a person may feel.
 Sexual attraction, for example, is a desire for sexual contact, whereas romantic attraction is a desire for a deeper connection and relationship.